dydra/http-api-tests/README.md

 as trix or nquads in order to stipulate the target graph for statements in the payload document itself.
 The protocol and document specifications are not exclusive.
-When both appear, the graph encoded in the document supersedes that specified in the protocol request with respect to the destination graph, while the protocol graph specifies which graph ist to be cleared by a put The combinations yield the following effects:
+When both appear, the graph encoded in the document supersedes that specified in the protocol request with respect to the destination graph, while the protocol graph specifies which graph is to be cleared by a put The combinations yield the following effects:

 <table  border=0 cellpadding=2px cellspacing=0 >